- Rattler Antivenom

-Clinical evaluations in Rattler Antivenom in dogs, horses, and cats within 24 hours of snake bite demonstrated to significantly: neutralize venom, decrease swelling, reduce and/ or eliminate pain, decrease temperature, and reduce the overall hospital time.
+Clinical evaluations of Rattler Antivenom in dogs, horses, and cats within 24 hours of snake bite demonstrated to significantly: neutralize venom, decrease swelling, reduce and/or eliminate pain, decrease temperature, and reduce the overall hospital time.

-A horse, labrador, cat, and chihuahua each receive the entire 50ml treatment.
+A horse, labrador, cat, or chihuahua each receives the entire 50ml treatment.

 Dosage & Administration.